nizhu/ruby-intro-site/source/_posts/2013-07-27-installing-ruby.markdown

 ## Windows

+Ruby does work on Windows, but I don't have any experience with it and I'm not familiar with the toolset for developing on Windows so these posts don't really work on Windows.

 I haven't tried any of this but apparently...

 Download and install the relevant 2.0.0-p247 installer from http://rubyinstaller.org/downloads/, but make note of where you install it.
 Press Windows+R, and type in ```cmd```.
 Then ```cd``` to the directory where you installed Ruby and everything else should be the same.

 [If you’re using Windows, open fxri from the Ruby section of your Start Menu.][8]

+Other than that, you're on your own :(

 ## Keeping legacy code consistent